 TIP #3: Kanaka Creek is a nice park to stop at to stretch your legs when driving along the Lougheed Highway through Maple Ridge from Port Moody or Coquitlam on your way to Mission and elsewhere in the Fraser Valley.

-TIP #5: If you’re in the Maple Ridge area on a Saturday in the warmer half of the year, consider dropping by the Haney Farmers Market at Memorial Peace Park.
-It takes place on Saturdays between 9 am and 2 pm from May until October.
+TIP #5: If you’re in the Maple Ridge area on a Saturday in the warmer half of the year, drop by the Haney Farmers Market at Memorial Peace Park.
+It takes place on Saturdays between 9:00 am and 2:00 pm from May until October.
 It’s a nice market and a good place to pick up treats for a picnic.